-Lecturer in Built Environment
+Senior Lecturer in Sustainable Built Environment

 - +44 (0)121 202 2409

+Monica is an Architect with over 15 years' professional and academic experience.
+She holds an MPhil and a PhD in Architecture and Sustainable Urban Planning from the University of Alicante, Spain.
+Monica co-founded the architectural practice MACAA Arquitectura in 2004, managing residential projects from inception to completion.
 In 2008, she moved from professional practice to academia, joining the University of Alicante as an Assistant Lecturer teaching modules in Construction and Energy Efficiency in Architecture.
 While working at the University of Alicante, she combined research and teaching with consultancy activities on Building Pathology and Energy Performance of Buildings.

 Monica joined BCU in 2018.
 Prior to this, she worked as a Research Associate in Low Carbon Refurbishment at Coventry University, where she managed the demosite package of an EU FP7 project into low carbon refurbishment of public buildings.

 Her research relates to zero carbon homes, low carbon refurbishment, non-destructive testing to assess energy performance of buildings, occupant energy behaviour and healthy indoor environments (thermal comfort and indoor air quality).
 She has taken part in various public funded projects as well as Industry-University projects, in which she has been principal investigator.
 Her research outputs have been published in leading scientific and construction sector journals and disseminated in national and international conferences.